utshomax/postman-docs/src/pages/docs/postman-flows/reference/visualizing-data.md

 To create an example gauge **Output** block, do the following:

-1. Create a new flow and add a **Send request** block with a GET request to `techcrunch.com/wp-json/wp/v2/posts`.
+1. Create a new Flow and add a **Send request** block with a GET request to `techcrunch.com/wp-json/wp/v2/posts`.
 1. Connect an **Evaluate** block to the **Send request** block and enter this [FQL](/docs/postman-flows/flows-query-language/introduction-to-fql/) query: `$count(value1.body)` to count how many items the response body has.
 1. Connect an **Output** block to the **Evaluate** block and select **Gauge** from the dropdown list.
-1. Run the flow.
+1. Run the Flow.
 The gauge shows the number of items in the response body as the shaded part of the graph.

     > To set the minimum and maximum values for the gauge, select the **Output** block's settings icon <img alt="Settings icon" src="https://assets.postman.com/postman-docs/icon-settings-v9.jpg#icon" width="16px">.